Ontronik

 Antranik Khachaturian (born May 4, 1975) also known as Andy Khachaturian or artistically as Ontronik (stylized as OnTroniK), is an American musician, producer and DJ.
-He is known for being the original drummer (1994–1997) of the metal band System of a Down and founder/lead vocalist (1999–2002) of the alt-progressive rock band The Apex Theory, as well as the member of his band VoKee.
+He is known for being the original drummer (1994–1997) of the metal band System of a Down and founder/lead vocalist (1999–2002) of the alt-progressive rock band The Apex Theory, as well as a member of his band VoKee.
 He was also the founder, drummer, keyboardist, and backing vocalist of KillMatriarch (2010–2012) and currently is working on his solo project, OnTronik.

 History

 System of a Down

 Ontronik was born to Armenian parents (Martin and Asdghik Khachaturian) in Los Angeles, California.
 He met Daron Malakian and Shavo Odadjian in high school.
 He then met Serj Tankian when they decided in 1994 to form the band System of a Down.
 Together, they recorded a demo titled "Untitled 1995 Demo" and "Demo Tape 1".
 In 1996, they recorded "Demo Tape 2" and "Demo Tape 3" and in 1997, recorded "Demo Tape 4".
 In 1997, after spending three years with System of a Down, Khachaturian had to leave the band due to an injury inflicted while practicing Jeet Kune Do after punching a hole in the wall and breaking every bone in his hand.
 He was replaced by John Dolmayan, the current drummer of System of a Down.